gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

 failover proceedings.

-You can choose to install and manage Redis and Sentinel yourself, use a hosted, managed clouse solution or you can use or you can use the one that comes bundled with Omnibus GitLab packages.
+You can choose to install and manage Redis and Sentinel yourself, use a hosted, managed cloud solution or you can use or you can use the one that comes bundled with Omnibus GitLab packages.

 > **Note:** Redis requires authentication for High Availability.
 See